 On 5 May 2014 the World Health Organisation (WHO) declared the recent international spread of wild poliovirus a “public health emergency of international concern” and has issued temporary recommendations that may affect travel to Iraq.

-Should you choose to ignore our advice not to travel to Iraq at the current time, we recommend that you are up to date with routinely recommended vaccinations against polio, including a booster dose, as per the Australian Immunisation Handbook, prior to departure.
+Should you choose to ignore our advice not to travel to Iraq at the current time, we recommend that you are up to date with routinely recommended vaccinations against polio, including a booster dose, prior to departure.

 Australian travellers planning to visit Iraq, and staying for periods greater than 4 weeks, are encouraged to carry documented evidence of having received a dose of polio vaccine within 12 months prior to departure from Iraq.
 If you do not have documented evidence of polio vaccination within this 12 month period, you may be encouraged to be vaccinated prior to departure from Iraq.

 Please see your doctor to discuss your vaccination requirements.
 Further information is available from the Australian Department of Health Polio website.

 The Australian Embassy is located within the International Zone, Baghdad.
 Due to access constraints and the challenging security environment, the Embassy's ability to provide consular services is extremely limited.
 Consular services are offered by appointment only.

 If you need urgent consular advice you should contact the 24 hour Consular Emergency Centre in Canberra on +61 2 6261 3305 or 1300 555 135 within Australia.